kobehua2028/CS180-Group-Project/README.md

 ## Phase 3

-### OtherProfileFrame
-##### OtherProfileFrame is a GUI class that displays another user's profile.
-It allows the logged-in user to interact with the profile by adding or removing friends, blocking or unblocking the user, and viewing their posts and "About Me" section.
-#### Key Features:
- - Displays the user's profile, including the "About Me" section and friends list.
- - Allows actions like blocking, unblocking, adding, or removing friends.
- - Dynamically updates the UI based on the user’s actions.
- - Integrates with FeedFrame to reflect changes in the feed.

 ### LoginFrame
 ##### LoginFrame is the first screen a user interacts with.
 It handles user login and registration, including input validation and error handling.
 #### Key Features: